-Bone regenerative medicine Bone regeneration is a critical challenge in the treatment of fractures. bone loss due to tumor alveolar resection. and bone deficiencies.
-Approximately 2.2 million bone graft procedures are performed annually worldwide.
-Despite significant progress in bone tissue engineering, there is an unmet need for patient-specific longlasting bone restoration.
-Dr. Adler-Abramovich's research in the Laboratory of Bioinspired Materials is focused on mimicking selfassembly processes that occur in nature, including biomineralization and the organization of short Dr.Adler-Abramovich is at the School of Dental Medicine, where she is a principal investigator and the head of the Laboratory of Bioinspired Materials and Nanotechnology.
+Bone regenerative medicine Bone regeneration is a critical challenge in the treatment of fractures. bone loss due to tumor resection. alveolar and deficiencies. bone Approximately 2.2 million bone graft procedures are performed annually worldwide.
+Despite significant progress bone tissue engineering, there is an unmet need for patient-specific longlasting bone restoration.
+Dr. Adler-Abramovich's research in the Laboratory of Bioinspired Materials is focused on mimicking selfassembly processes that occur in nature, including biomineralization and the organization of short Dr. Adler-Abramovich is at the School of Dental Medicine, where she is a principal investigator and the head of the Laboratory of Bioinspired Materials and Nanotechnology.
 Dr. Adler-Abramovich studied biology at Tel Aviv University where she received both her M.Sc. (summa cum laude) and her Ph.D.
 She has been awarded numerous prestigious grants and prizes, including the ERC Starting Grant, ISF-Center for Excellence Grant and the Colton Foundation Scholarship.
-She has published in Nature Nanotechnology, Nature Chemical Biology, Nature Communications, Nano Letters, ACS Nano and is the inventor of more than 10 patents. https://lihil3.wixsite.com/lihi peptides and amino acids into ordered nanostructures.
+She has published in Nature Nanotechnology, Nature Chemical Biology, Nature Communications, Nano Letters, ACS Nano and is the inventor of more than 10 patents. https://lihi13.wixsite.com/lihi peptides and amino acids into ordered nanostructures.
 We are a materials science laboratory with emphasize on organic chemistry and medical-biological applications.
-The group develop aims to customized supramolecular scaffolds that will promote personalized therapy for regenerative bone medicine, thus significantly advancing the fields of engineering tissue and materials science while offering a novel solution to a major healthcare issue.
+The group develop aims to customized supramolecular scaffolds will that promote personalized therapy for bone regenerative medicine, thus significantly advancing the fields of engineering tissue and science materials while offering a novel solution to a major healthcare issue.